-The Democrats are the largest left-wing party in parliament and has supported technocratic prime minister Mario Monti’s economic reforms since he replaced Silvio Berlusconi in November of last year.
+The Democrats are the largest left-wing party in parliament and have supported Mario Monti’s economic reforms since he replaced Silvio Berlusconi as prime minister late last year.

-Bersani, a party apparatchik who secured the endorsement of Socialist Party leader Riccardo Nencini, is perceived by many moderates as too left of center, however.
-Renzi, who has embraced labor market reform and proposed a comprehensive overhaul of the Italian political system, appeals to the electorate at large but is seen as too liberal by Democratic Party insiders.
+Bersani, a party apparatchik, is seen by moderates as too left of center.
+Renzi, who has embraced labor-market reform and proposed a comprehensive overhaul of the Italian voting system, appeals to the electorate at large but is seen as too liberal by Democratic Party insiders.

-The right is due to hold its own primaries in December although Secretary Angelino Alfano told reporters on Saturday that it would make little sense if Berlusconi sought the nomination again.
+The right is due to hold its own primary in December, although Party Secretary Angelino Alfano has told reporters elections would make little sense if Berlusconi sought the nomination again.

 The former prime minister, despite being embroiled in corruption and sex scandals, is considering a comeback.